WabugeS/ParoCyber_SQL_Capstone/README.md

 ORDER BY
     estimated_coffee_consumers_millions DESC;

-/*Question 2: Total Revenue - Q4 2023
+**Question 2: Total Revenue - Q4 2023
 What is the total revenue generated from coffee sales across all cities during the last quarter of 2023 (October-December)?
-Show results per city, ordered by revenue descending.*/ -- Joining sales, products, and customers to calculate Q4 2023 revenue by city SELECT
+Show results per city, ordered by revenue descending.**

+# Joining sales, products, and customers to calculate Q4 2023 revenue by city

+SELECT
     ci.city_name,
     SUM(s.total * p.price) AS total_revenue